Parallels in the symbolism of star constellations: Results

-To quantify semantic universality, we report a \emph{similarity score} between any two phylogenies: the joint probability of having the same semantic for constellations of the same root star (averaged over root stars), normalised by the joint probability of that semantic between these phylogenies (Section~\ref{sec:s1method} provides more detail).
-Only values greater than 1 are relevant; higher values signal more certainty.
-We report two additional counts: the \emph{number of stars} and the \emph{number of constellations} in common for that semantic between the two phylogenies (both more significant when larger).
-The similarity scores link phylogenies into weighted undirected \emph{similarity networks}, as in Figure \ref{fig:breakdown_semantics_Sco} (bottom); the edge weight is a similarity score above 1.
+To quantify semantic parallels, we report a \emph{similarity score} between two given phylogenies: averaged over root stars, the joint probability of a semantic occurring in constellations of the same root star.
+To disregard parallels due to chance, this is normalised by the joint probability of that semantic being present in those phylogenies.
+Only values greater than 1 are reported (and higher values are more significant).
+The similarity scores link phylogenies into weighted undirected \emph{similarity networks}, as in Figure \ref{fig:breakdown_semantics_Sco} (bottom); the edge is weighted by the similarity score.
+Also reported are two additional counts: the \emph{number of stars} and the \emph{number of constellations} in common for that semantic between the two phylogenies (both more significant when larger).
+(Section~\ref{sec:s1method} provides detail on the method.)

-Three semantics for Sco stars can thus be called universal, each across different parts of the world: Sco as an arthropod (scorpion), as a reptile (snake, serpent), and as a fish (ray fish, shark): \begin{description} \item[arthropod] Eight Mesopotamian cultures, three Mesoamerican (Aztec, Huave, and Tzotzil), and two Austroasian (Gond and Kolam) draw a scorpion figure similar to IAU Sco; only the lining of the head varies significantly.
-The Aztec constellation is shown in Figure \ref{fig:breakdown_semantics_Sco} (bottom) as an example.
-An additional Mesoamerican culture (Maya) draws a much smaller scorpion, adjacent to only four Sco stars. \item[reptile] Two N American (Maya, Pawnee) and one S American culture (Tukano, in two documented variants of their constellation) draw snake figures encompassing most of IAU Sco but with fewer head stars.
-The exception is the Mayan Rattlesnake, adjacent to only one Sco star. \item[fish] Two Polynesian (Kiribati, Manus) and two Austronesian (Bugis, Mandar) cultures see the IAU Sco region similarly: a ray fish inhabits most of the Northern Sco stars, and the Southern tail stars form the fin of a shark.
+Three semantics for Sco stars have parallels, across different parts of the world (Figure \ref{fig:breakdown_semantics_Sco}, bottom): \begin{description} \item[arthropod] Eight Western, three Mesoamerican (Aztec, Huave, and Tzotzil), and two Austroasian (Gond and Kolam) cultures draw a scorpion figure similar to IAU Sco; mostly the lining of the head varies.
+An additional Mesoamerican culture (Maya) draws a much smaller scorpion, adjacent to only four Sco stars. \item[reptile] Two N American (Maya, Pawnee), one S American (Tukano), and two Austroasian (Pardhi, Kolam) cultures draw snakes encompassing most of IAU Sco but with fewer head stars.
+In addition, there are smaller figures: a Mayan Rattlesnake (adjacent to only one Sco star), and a Bororo Turtle drawn over the head of IAU Sco. \item[fish] Two Polynesian (Kiribati, Manus) and two Austronesian (Bugis, Mandar) cultures see the IAU Sco region similarly: a ray fish inhabits most of the Northern Sco stars, and the Southern tail stars form the fin of a shark.
 (In two of these cultures, the shark shape is a naturalistic figure including other stars outside IAU Sco).
-These two fish constellations form a scene: among the Manus people, the shark is said to bite the stingray.
-The Bugis constellations are shown in Figure \ref{fig:breakdown_semantics_Sco} (bottom) as examples. \end{description}
+These two fish constellations form a scene: to the Manus people, the shark bites the stingray. \end{description}